Jamaica Vacation Travel Information Part 1

 Rainy Season: The rainy season varies in the different regions.
 In the center and the west, it's usually summertime.
 On the eastern side, it's October-November and a small rainy season in May-June.
 For the island overall, the rainy season is considered to be October into December and May through June.

 Different regions of the island receive dramatically different amounts of rainfall.
 For instance, the capital city of Kingston gets only about 35 inches.
 Jack's Hill, the first of the Blue Mountains, receives about 75 inches.
-Farther up in the Blue Mountains at sites called Hollywell and the Fairy Glades Trail, it's now 125 inches.
+Farther up in the Blue Mountains at sites called Holywell and the Fairy Glades Trail, it's now 125 inches.
 At the highest peaks, we're talking from 150-200 inches plus.

 The worst place for rain is the John Crow Mountains, named after the local vultures.
 This region receives an estimated 300 inches of rain a year.
 Understandably, not many people hike there.